RJ Shaughnessy: Early life and education

 Shaughnessy's grandfather Chuck Ax taught in the design department at the Art Center College of Design in Pasadena in the 1950s.
 Growing up around Ax in Florida, RJ began to develop his discerning eye.
 Ax would later be the reason RJ attended Art Center.

 When he was 18, Shaughnessy was out taking photos during a storm and was suddenly struck by lightning.
 While recovering in the hospital he immersed himself in photography books, which ultimately made it clear that would be his life's work.

 While at Art Center, RJ studied with photographer Paul Jasmin, and his mentorship had a profound effect on RJ's point of view.

 Shaughnessy’s first book, Deathcamp was shot while he was attending Art Center and is considered “a testament to a beautiful, if often bizarre, sense of humanity and community.”
 This authentic realism is what Shaughnessy is known best for today.
 Shaughnessy graduated from Art Center College of Design with a Bachelor of Fine Arts.

 Work

 Advertising

 Shaughnessy's work first garnered public attention in 2008 when he shot the Adidas Originals House Party campaign.

-Since then, Shaughnessy has shot global campaigns for Uber, American Eagle, Nike Women, Vodafone, Bacardi, Virgin, Google, Capri Sun, Renault, Stussy, Adidas with David Beckham, Apple, Ray Ban, Sony PlayStation, Target, Microsoft, Levi's, Nike and Clint Eastwood for Chrysler with Wieden + Kennedy.
+Since then, Shaughnessy has shot global campaigns for Uber, American Eagle, Nike Women, Vodafone, Bacardi, Virgin, Google, Capri Sun, Renault, Stüssy, Adidas with David Beckham, Apple, Ray Ban, Sony PlayStation, Target, Microsoft, Levi's, Nike and Clint Eastwood for Chrysler with Wieden + Kennedy.
 He has also shot for Magazines such as Dazed & Confused, The Fader, Spin, Vice & Self Service, as well as musicians such as One Direction, Lil Wayne and Odd Future.

 Shaughnessy's most recent book, Stay Cool is a quintessential story of summertime and youth in Los Angeles.
 As the foreword of the book states, "This is the story of youth, where it comes from, why it's here and how quickly it escapes us if we aren't paying attention".